Finding a Job

 9 Perks of Working a Part-Time Job Instead of Going Full-Time

 Working a part-time job has its advantages over having a full-time position.
-From eradicating burnout to building your reputation as a freelancer, these are nine perks of working a part-time job instead of going full-time.
+From minimizing the chances of burnout to building a reputation as a freelancer, here are nine perks of working a part-time job instead of going full-time.

 How to Cope With Unemployment and Underemployment